-Who Can Attend Activities: All activities are open to all members.
+Who Can Attend Activities: All retirees of MUN automatically become MUNPA members.
+Principal Beneficiaries, who are the spouses/partners of deceased retirees, also become MUNPA members.
+All activities are open to all members.
 You are always welcome to bring along your spouse, partner or guest.
 Most events are held at no cost.
 Where a paid ticket is required, the event notice will clearly state details.
-Principal Beneficiaries, who are the surviving spouses/partners of deceased retirees, become MUNPA members in their own right, and are therefore welcome at all MUNPA activities.

 Items of Interest